A cleaner, more strategic way to tell the compliance story.

 Mismatched Data Across Modules

-One of the first issues I identified was a disconnect between the high-level compliance posture shown in the Speed-o-meters module and the detailed breakdowns in the Framework Cards module.
-Due to overlap between frameworks, the number of past due activities displayed in the Speed-o-meters module did not always match the totals shown in the framework cards.
-For example, a user might see 4 activities marked as past due in a framework card, yet only 2 reflected in the Speed-o-meters module.
-Similarly, the total number of pending activities displayed in the speed-o-meter’s key metrics did not align with the sum of the denominators in the framework cards.
+One of the first issues I identified was a disconnect between the high-level compliance posture shown in the Speed-o-meters module and the detailed breakdowns in the Program Cards module.
+Due to overlap between programs, the number of past due activities displayed in the Speed-o-meters module did not always match the totals shown in the program cards.
+For example, a user might see 4 activities marked as past due in a program card, yet only 2 reflected in the Speed-o-meters module.
+Similarly, the total number of pending activities displayed in the speed-o-meter’s key metrics did not align with the sum of the denominators in the program cards.
 While this discrepancy was technically accurate, the logic behind it was not apparent to the user at first glance, which created unnecessary confusion and friction in interpreting their compliance status.

 Misleading Percentages and Visual Cues

-The Framework Cards and Framework Details modules both displayed percentages intended to reflect progress or compliance, but each used a different formula, and the interface didn’t make that distinction clear.
-The Framework Cards module calculated what we referred to as “Framework Percentage” using pending and past due items only, omitting completed items entirely.
-In contrast, the Framework Details module introduced completed status and used it to calculate the actual compliance percentage.
+The Program Cards and Program Details modules both displayed percentages intended to reflect progress or compliance, but each used a different formula, and the interface didn’t make that distinction clear.
+The Program Cards module calculated what we referred to as “Program Percentage” using pending and past due items only, omitting completed items entirely.
+In contrast, the Program Details module introduced completed status and used it to calculate the actual compliance percentage.
 Without context or explanation, it was difficult for users to tell the difference between the two values or know which one they should rely on.

 Understanding the User